Palestinian right of return: Hometown return

 In November 2012, Palestinian Authority President Mahmud Abbas repeated his stance that the claim of return was not to his original hometown, but to a Palestinian state that would be established at the 1967 border line.
 Hamas denounced this adjustment.
 Abbas later clarified (for the Arab media) that this was his own personal opinion and not a policy of giving up the right of return.
 Israeli politicians denounced the clarification.

 UN General Assembly Resolution 194

 The issue of the right of return of Palestinian refugees has been a very sensitive issue for Palestinians (and Arab countries in the region) since the creation of the refugee problem as a result of the 1948 Arab–Israeli War.
-The United Nations UN General Assembly Resolution 194 which was passed on December 11, 1948 recognized the right of return for the first time.
+The United Nations UN General Assembly Resolution 194 which was passed on 11 December 1948, recognized the right of return for the first time.

 Resolution 194 also deals with the situation in the region of Palestine at that time, establishing and defining the role of the United Nations Conciliation Commission as an organization to facilitate peace in the region.

 Article 11 – Palestinian Refugees

-The main Article of Resolution 1948, for the purpose of this article, is Article 11 which deals with the return of refugees.
+Within United Nations General Assembly Resolution 194 (1948), it is (mainly) Article 11 which deals with the return of Palestinian refugees.

 Article 11 of the resolution reads: